prithivrajmu/extract-data-from-pdf/README.md

 ### Using the Streamlit App

 1. **Configure Extraction Method:**
-   - Select from: EasyOCR, HuggingFace, Datalab API, Gemini AI, or Deepseek AI
+   - Select from: EasyOCR, Local Model, HuggingFace, Datalab API, Gemini AI, or Deepseek AI
+   - For Local Model: Pick a local OCR model (Chandra, TrOCR, etc.) and toggle `Force CPU` / `Formatted Output` based on the detected capabilities
    - For HuggingFace: Enter model name (default: `datalab-to/chandra`)
    - For API methods: Enter and test your API keys